 GAP – Grieving Assistance Support Group

-For people in various stages of grief who have experienced the loss of a loved one.
-Meets on the first and third Monday of the month from 6:30 – 9:00 pm in the Belknap Room at Frisbie’s Community Education & Conference Center, located on the hospital campus.
+GAP is for people in various stages of grief who have experienced the loss of a loved one.
+Meets on the first and third Monday of each month from 6:30 – 9:00 pm in the Belknap Room at Frisbie’s Community Education & Conference Center, located on the hospital campus.
 For more information, or to register, call (603) 335-7777.

 Seacoast Pregnancy and Infant Loss Council

 A support group for families who have experienced a loss of a baby through miscarriage, ectopic pregnancy, stillbirth, or newborn death.
-Meetings are held every week for a 6 week period.
-The groups will be facilitated by persons trained in pregnancy and infant loss.
+Meetings are held every week for a 6-week period.
+The groups are facilitated by persons trained in pregnancy and infant loss.